 City Water Supply

 You will frequently need to connect your RV plumbing system to the city water supply.
-Sometimes you will do this to refill your potable water tank in-between boondocking trips.
-Sometimes you will be camping at a site that has city water supply connections.
+Sometimes you will do this to refill your potable water tank in between boondocking trips.
+Sometimes you will be camping at a site that has a city water connection source.